-With new and emerging policy driving opportunities around organics diversion, carbon markets, and renewable fuel, the Empowering Municipal RNG Market Participation initiative prepares municipalities and enhances their readiness to participle in a meaningful way in the new energy landscape of the circular, low-carbon economy.
+With new and emerging policy driving opportunities around organics diversion, carbon markets, and renewable fuel, the Empowering Municipal RNG Market Participation initiative prepares municipalities and enhances their readiness to participate in a meaningful way in the new energy landscape of the circular, low-carbon economy.

-This initiative delivers in-person seminars and educational materials to address the influences of government policy choices on renewable natural gas (RNG) project development and increase municipal participation in RNG projects through policy and energy market education and capacity building.
+This initiative delivered in-person seminars and educational materials to address the influences of government policy choices on renewable natural gas (RNG) project development and increase municipal participation in RNG projects through policy and energy market education and capacity building.

 This work builds on previous ground-breaking work by the CBA.
 In 2017, the CBA completed its RNG Outreach and Market Development initiative, which brought stakeholders together and educated municipal and public sector staff about this important renewable fuel recognized in Ontario’s Climate Change Action Plan.